-Regulation: 40 Target carbon dioxide emission rate
+Regulation: 39(a)(i) Conservation measures Regulation: 40 Target carbon dioxide emission rate this Certificate.

-Comment: The system can contribute to satisfying this Regulation.
-See sections 6.1 and 6.2 of this
+Comment: The system can contribute to satisfying these Regulations.
+See sections 6.2 and 6.3 of

 Construction (Design and Management) Regulations 2015 Construction (Design and Management) Regulations (Northern Ireland) 2016